-Our homes are our sanctuaries.
 More so than ever, there is a ‘nesting’ aesthetic in interior design and art that prioritises comfort and safety.
 Materials are voluminous and tactile, with everything from bio-resins to plush corduroy embracing the user.

 FLUIDITY

 Fluidity is another unifying design principle of 2025, manifesting in everything from garments to furniture.
 Fashion houses like Maison Margiela (left) – led by a marvellously recharged and rehabilitated John Galliano – are leading the fray with collections that explore voluminous draping, liquid tailoring, and translucent fabrics.
-Think frothy, cloud-like clothing paired with flat, feminine shoes—a romantic nod to fluid motion that is anchored by modern sensibilities.
+Think frothy, cloud-like clothing paired with flat, feminist shoes—a romantic nod to fluid motion that is anchored by modern sensibilities.

 In both fashion and interiors, this fluidity finds expression in biomorphic forms, translucent materials, and a playful embrace of movement.
 Designers are reimagining lace, smocking, and pleating in unexpected ways, while metallic accents and iridescent finishes evoke the shimmering quality of water and sea anemones.